Is Chocolate AIP (Autoimmune-Friendly)?

 You’re probably thinking there’s some loophole because I used the words “probably not” and “generally,” but I don’t want to get your hopes up.
-It’s really best if you don’t eat chocolate on the AIP diet, and here’s why:
+It’s really best if you don’t eat chocolate on the AIP diet.

 So, what’s the loophole then?

 There’s no specific link between chocolate and autoimmune conditions or leaky gut.
-And most less strict versions of the Paleo autoimmune protocol (like the one in Robb Wolf’s book, The Paleo Solution) don’t mention anything about chocolate.
+And less-strict versions of the Paleo autoimmune protocol (like the one in Robb Wolf’s book, The Paleo Solution) don’t mention anything about chocolate.

 So, should you eat chocolate on the Paleo autoimmune protocol (AIP)?

 As with anything in life, the choice is yours.
 My thoughts would be to eliminate it initially and then to introduce it and see whether it affects your autoimmune condition or not.

 Scientific Reasons Why Chocolate Isn’t Allowed on AIP

 If you’re like me, then you might want to delve beneath the surface and understand why something is the case.
 So, when someone tells me that chocolate isn’t autoimmune-friendly, I want to know why!